nurakawa/nk.github.io/Courses.markdown

 permalink: /Courses/
 ---

-Some info about what i've done in college.
-The hyperlinks may take you to outdated iterations of the course but it's just to provide an example on the course material.
+Some info about what I’ve done in college.
+The hyperlinks may take you to outdated iterations of the course but it’s just to provide an example of the course material.

-(this only contains my junior year courses since my first two years of college wasn't too interesting. everything here is just my opinion, don't be mad)
+(this only contains my junior year courses since my first two years of college weren’t too interesting. everything here is just my opinion, don’t be mad)

 Fall 2022

  - [Intro to Database Systems](https://sites.google.com/cs.washington.edu/cse414-22au) -
-    straight forward class. the professor was passionate about the work, weekly assignments weren't difficult. the final was even easier
+    straightforward class. the professor was passionate about the work, weekly assignments weren't difficult. the final was even easier

  - [Digital Circuits And Systems](https://class.ece.uw.edu/271/hauck2/) -
-    hardest class i've ever taken in college. be prepared to grind out 100's of lines of system verilog code every other day. really harsh grading
+    hardest class I’ve ever taken. be prepared to grind out hundreds of lines of system verilog code every other day. harsh grading

  - [Inclusive Design and Engineering](https://myplan.uw.edu/course/#/courses/HCDE315) -
-    the class was ok. felt like the professor veered off the path of main point of the class a few times. the work was often tedious but nothing too mind numbing. had to take it to satisfy a requirement so it is what it is
+    felt like the professor veered off the central principle of the class more than a few times. the work was often tedious but nothing too mind-numbing. had to take it to satisfy a requirement so it is what it is

  - [Programming for Signal and Information Processing](https://myplan.uw.edu/course/#/courses/E%20E241) -
-    lab based class. wish i attended more lectures. we sped through a lot of topics (i already knew them so i wasn't bothered). the homework was moderately difficult so i appreciated the professor's attempt to make the class challenging
+    lab based class. wish I attended more lectures. we sped through a lot of topics (I already knew them so I wasn't bothered). the homework was moderately difficult so I appreciated the professor's attempt to make the class challenging

 Winter 2023